Policy

 Overview

 FAR 42.1502 establishes the policy for preparing and submitting past performance evaluations for government contracts and orders.
-These evaluations are required at least annually and at contract or order completion, and must be entered into the Contractor Performance Assessment Reporting System (CPARS).
-The regulation specifies thresholds and types of contracts/orders that require evaluations, including construction and architect-engineer contracts, and details special requirements for small business subcontracting plans and payment practices.
-Agencies must not evaluate contracts awarded under FAR subpart 8.7, and must promptly report other contractor information as required.
+These evaluations are required at least annually and at contract/order completion, and must be entered into the Contractor Performance Assessment Reporting System (CPARS).
+The regulation specifies thresholds and types of contracts/orders that require evaluations, including construction and architect-engineer contracts, and details special requirements for small business subcontracting performance.
+Exceptions and special cases, such as contracts under subpart 8.7, are also addressed.

 Key Rules